-Poles celebrate namesdays (imieniny) more than the birthdays (urodziny), but not every popular first name has its saint thus the day devoted to this saint in the calendar, therefore Polish calendar has to be modified to include also these popular names.
+Namesdays (imieniny) are more important than the birthdays (urodziny) in Poland.
+Namesdays are related to the feasts of the saints but since not every popular first name has its saint, therefore Polish calendar had to be modified to include popular names with no saints related to them.
 For instance female names: Iwona (Yvonne) or Grazyna became popular during the last 50-100 years but there is no any saint figure or patron to these names.

 My first name Jagoda (which means just "blueberry") was just recently included in the calendar on July 2nd.
 There is a justification why this name was included in the calendar just at this date, you can read more about it in the article: Polish Customs, Tradition and Folklore by Sophie Hodorowicz-Knab.
 When I was a child, my name was not in calendar so I celebrated birthday every year instead of the namesday as the majority of Poles do.
 Since my birthday is just a week before Christmas this was not really convenient day for a party and for receiving of many extra souvenirs.

 Here are the links to the Polish calendars available on the internet:

 http://www.masterpage.com.pl/imieniny.html - search by day in a calendar (the names are in a genitive form)

 http://www.slavinja.republika.pl/tekst3.htm - search in a calendar which contain only old Slavic names, some of them are very rarely used.